Request Parsing in Node.js Guide

 undefined.
 Something surely is missing, but what?

-What if you could write a few lines of code, get your data in the right format, and pass it further down the app.
+Write a few lines of code, get your data in the right format, and pass it further down the app.
+How great is that?

 You could be an expert at handling incoming requests in Node.js.